Senior Director of Parent Advocacy

 Work examples

-Want to understand the narratives you'll be helping to develop and communicate?
+Want to understand the narratives you will help shape and amplify?
 Begin here:

 🎥 Why Families Leave Traditional School for Alpha

-Listen directly to three Alpha dads discuss their rejection of conventional education—and how Alpha's approach has transformed their children's confidence, independence, and academic development.
+Listen to three Alpha fathers describe their decision to move away from conventional schooling—and the impact Alpha's approach has had on their children's confidence, autonomy, and academic progress.

 👉 Watch the conversation (24 min)